-Berlin-based multi-nationals BALLET SCHOOL released their debut album The Dew Lasts An Hour 8th September 2014 via Bella Union.
+Berlin-based multi-nationals BALLET SCHOOL released their debut album The Dew Lasts An Hour on 8th September 2014 via Bella Union.

 From ambient intro ‘Slowdream’ to the slow R&B jam of new single ‘Lux’, from the swooning dream-pop of ‘Pale Saint’ and ‘Heliconia’ to the ecstatic hooks of ‘Heartbeat Overdrive’ and ‘Ghost’, the album is a fresh, vibrant take on the lush, emoting tropes of Eighties pop and rock, but sounds resolutely 21st century, its diverse influences placing the trio at the forefront of pop’s new alternative.